 Read our Legendary Encounters: Alien review!

 Here are some other great games, some of which use deck building as a secondary mechanism:

-Mage Knight – Even though the deck building aspect of Mage Knight is almost an afterthought, most people who enjoy deck builders will still love this one.
+Mage Knight – There isn’t as much deck building in Mage Knight as there is in any of the other games listed here, but most people who enjoy deck builders will still love this one.
 It is one of the most complex board games around, but it’s one that everyone should experience. (read our Mage Knight review)

 Mistfall – We definitely wouldn’t recommend Mistfall if you were looking strictly for deck building games, but it’s a very solid game with some light deck building mixed in. (read our Mistfall review)

 Harry Potter: Hogwarts Battle – If you’re a Harry Potter fan and also happen to like deck builders, this is an obvious choice.
 Plus, there is a lot more cooperation in this game than in most other co-op deck builders.
 One person in our group actually thinks this is the best deck building game out there right now. (read our Harry Potter: Hogwarts Battle review)